zeroeightysix/KAMI/README.md

 ## Status

+### please use the release, the current build has a chance of not working, I am currently reimplementing changes done to master, however due to being in the Netherlands I will not be able to actively work on it for the week of October 6-13

 This is currently in slowed development.
 Maintainance and further development is planned in the next couple months

 ## Preview